fffed/bare-bons-for-project/answers/answers.md

    - Enforce record ownership - don't allow users to create, read or delete any record
    - Rate limit API and controller access
-   - JWT tokens should be invalidated logout
+   - JWT tokens should be invalidated on logout
    <br>
 6. **Security misconfigurations**: It is often the result of using default configurations or displaying excessively verbose errors.

    *To prevent*:
+   - group roles instead of an individual user access
+   - whitelisting
    - Deploy minimal platforms and remove unused features and services.
    - Use templates to deploy development, test, and production environments that are preconfigured to meet the organization’s security policies.